Item

 Jorge Martinez 06:41

-Again, you know, it just feels like good just now everything's that email away.
-I think everything going online, it made everyone adapt to an online format, being able to just respond to an email immediately.
-Has made communication a lot more smoother, hopefully, and faster because of that.
-So I just felt like it was easier to send the email than then go to the facility itself, because why would I?
+Again, you know, it just feels like good just now everything's an email away.
+I think everything going online, it made everyone adapt to an online format, being able to just respond to an email immediately has made communication a lot more smoother, hopefully, and faster because of that.
+So I just felt like it was easier to send the email than go to the facility itself, because why would I?
 Because I could just send an email now.

 Claudia Sanchez 07:07